chubberlisk/website/content/blog-posts/how-i-like-to-write-tests.md

 Growing up with Ruby, RSpec and the amazing [Better Specs](https://www.betterspecs.org/) website helped me get into the habit of grouping tests by context e.g. when a feature flag is on or when a user is signed in and of course, the opposite scenario: when a feature flag is off and when a user is not signed in.
 For these I always start a context with “when” instead of “if” as “when” indicates that it will happen, whereas “if” indicates that it can happen.

-One thing I try to avoid is too many nested contexts (i.e. deeply nested contexts) - my rule of thumb is no more than three levels.
+One thing I try to avoid is too many nested contexts - my rule of thumb is no more than three levels.
 I do this by seeing if I can combine contexts to reduce the number of indented blocks.

 ```js
 // nested contexts